MananKGarg/NCC-Magazine/We/We March.md

 # Manan

-**One who makes drill bloodless combat and combat bloody drill…<br>
+**One who makes drilla a bloodless combat and combat a bloody drill…<br>
 One who disciplines the offense and not the offenders…<br>
 One whose heart is with the Legion and whose loyalty is to the Republic…<br>
 One who seeks the companionship of the long march and not the privilege of position…<br>